What happens on a walk

-- Before starting the walk, the Leader will ask you to complete a sign-in sheet, acknowledging your risks in participating and that you are responsible for your actions and agree to our Privacy Statement.
+- Acknowledge your risks in participating, that you are responsible for your actions and agree to our Privacy Statement.

-- You must provide an emergency contact number for someone who is NOT on the walk
+- Provide an emergency contact name and phone number for someone who is NOT on the walk.

-- The Leader will introduce themselves and everyone else on the walk, highlight the key aspects of the trip, collect Fees and organise car-pooling.
+- The Leader will introduce themselves and everyone else on the walk, highlight the key aspects of the trip and count the number of people in the group.

 - Follow the direction of the Leader at all times.
 Remain with the group unless the Leader agrees you cannot complete the activity and it is safe for you to leave.